NilsDannemann/hfc-relay-grid/docs/hfc-relay-grid-guide.md

 	.children {
 		@include column('1/2');

-		// Will change from 2 to 4 columns above the m breakpoint
+		// From 2 to 4 columns above the breakpoint 'm'
 		@include respond-above(m) {
 			@include column('1/4');
 		}